fluxroot/flux/README.md

 Installation
 ------------
-Just untar the tar file anywhere you like and add the Flux.bat (Windows) or Flux (Linux) as a new engine in your GUI.
+Just unzip the zip file anywhere you like and add the Flux.bat (Windows) or Flux (Linux) as a new engine in your GUI.
 Make sure you select UCI as the protocol type.
 If you want to use the XBoard protocol there's a minimal PolyGlot INI file called polyglot.ini- Windows or